• Art magazine

 Wedding with Diego Rivera

-In 1929 Frida Kahlo married Diego Rivera, whom she had known for seven years at the time.
-But the marriage was not free of crises.
-Her husband cheated on her sister.
-In 1939 the artist was divorced by Diego Rivera.
+In 1929, Frida Kahlo married Diego Rivera, whom she had known for seven years.
+But the marriage was not without its crises.
+Her husband had an affair with her sister.
+In 1939, the artist divorced Diego Rivera.

 Diego Rivera, Frida Kahlo & Anson Goodyear